-Campervan tourism has been estimated at being worth almost half a billion dollars to the industry.
+Campervan tourism has been estimated at being worth almost have a billion dollars to the industry.

 It includes spending by domestic and international travellers.

 According to the report, international visitors hired 53,710 campervans during 2011, staying an average of 16.8 days and spending a total of $447.9 million in New Zealand.

 Domestic residents hired a total of 10,220 campervans during the same period, staying an average of 8.9 days and spending a total of 38.1 million outside their home regions.